KdadJunior/Kdad-Library-App/README.md

 **Must-Have**
 - Users can view a list of popular books
-- Users can tap a book to see its details
+- Users can search for books with a search bar
-- Users can favorite a book (heart icon)
+- Users can tap a book to see details
-- Users can search books with a search bar
+- Users can favorite/unfavorite books with a heart icon

 **Nice-to-Have**
 - Persist favorited books across launches